khushiarora001/current_currency_app/README.md

   •  Show an error message if the API call fails or the input is invalid.

-Optional Features (Bonus):

   •  Conversion History:

-  •  Store and display the last 5 conversions made by the user.

   •  Offline Mode:

-  •  Cache the last fetched rates and use them when the app is offline.

   •  Themed UI: